rakeshchada/rakeshchada.github.io/_posts/2017-05-12-Sentiment-Neuron.md

 ### Visualization of the sentiment neuron

-A good way to gain intuition on what’s going under the hood is to visualize stuff.
+A good way to gain intuition on what’s going on under the hood is to visualize stuff.
 Visualization can be challenging for LSTMs but fortunately we just have a single neuron to track in this case.
 Karpathy had done some [fantastic](https://arxiv.org/abs/1506.02078) work on visualizing RNNs.
 Following similar ideas, I built some handy python functions that help visualize the sentiment neuron.
 As this is a character level model, we can track the values of sentiment neuron as it processes each character.
 These values can then be represented as a heatmap of sentiments.
 One such heatmap can be seen below:

 ![](/images/2-positive-sentiment-tracking.png)
 *Sentiment Heat map for a review*